Is coaching at work used everywhere in the world?

 Companies that have achieved a coaching culture usually conducted large-scale change programmes, driven by the senior management.
-Major organizations like the UK Foreign Office, Oxfam or IBM integrated coaching in their leadership strategy and deployed it as a culture change process.
+Major organizations like the UK Foreign Office, Siemens or IBM integrated coaching in their leadership strategy and deployed it as a culture change process.

 If you can’t get the initiative to be fully driven by the senior management, don’t get discouraged.
 At least get their endorsement to start in one corner of the organization, a department, a work unit or across a functional level such as all the sales team leaders.

 Coaching associations, HR and L&D professional bodies provide good resources (industry surveys, research, white papers, cases) that you might find useful to build up your case, for example: